Season 5

 The Blondes of Broadway

-world premiere of comedic cabaret act
+world premiere of a comedic cabaret act

 February 15 - 18, 2007